Sustainability is a hot topic, and we see a lot of jargon thrown around by companies claiming to be “green”. But what does it even mean?

 Linear Economy

-A linear economy refers to when resources are extracted, used to create products and then disposed of as waste after their initial use.
+A linear economy is the opposite of a circular economy.
+Rather than considering how a material might be recycled or repurposed, in a linear economy, resources are extracted, used to create products, and then disposed of as waste after their initial use.

 Net Zero